Scrambles86/pass_the_popcorn/README.md

 <h2>Acknowledgments</h2>

-<p>A huge thank you as always to my mentor, Simen Daehlin, who was instrumental in pushing me through this project, and continues to be a huge source of knowledge</p>
+<p>A huge thank you as always to my mentor, <a href="https://github.com/Eventyret">Simen Daehlin</a>, who was instrumental in pushing me through this project, and continues to be a huge source of knowledge</p>

 <p>Huge thanks as well to everyone on the Code Institute tutorial team, all of whom I have recieved help from throughout this project.
 In particular, thanks to <a href="https://github.com/TravelTimN">Tim Nelson</a>, who was a tremendous help in showing me how to correctly wire up the code to the DB.</p>